nitind10/Git-GitHub-Commands/README.md

 # Git-GitHub-Commands
-Contains some commands of Git and GitHub
+Contains useful commands of Git and GitHub.
+Some contributions have been made by Siddhant Rai.